Alboroni/WAF-Monitoring/readme.md

 ### Activity Log

-Review key components in design to confirm if we want any activity log alerts for for these Examples could include route table or NSG updates or deletion of resources in production.
+Review key components in design to confirm if any activity log alerts should be enabled.
+Examples could include route table or NSG updates or deletion of resources in production.
 Other examples could be for Autoscale events of VMs or failure to Autoscale.
 An example arm template can be found [here](https://github.com/Azure/azure-quickstart-templates/tree/master/demos/monitor-autoscale-failed-alert).
-The activity log should be also be collected into a Log Analytics workspace and set via policy.
-The builtin Policy Definition name is "Configure Azure Activity logs to stream to specified Log Analytics workspace".
+The activity log should be also be collected into a Log Analytics workspace.
+The builtin Policy Definition name  "Configure Azure Activity logs to stream to specified Log Analytics workspace" should be used to configure this.

 ### Endpoints